10 Reasons for Honors Nursing

 - Participate in cadaver dissection in anatomy lab

-- Gain additional clinical experiences early in the curriculum including field trips to The Body Works exhibit and to a funeral home in the nursing elective
+- Gain additional clinical experiences early in the curriculum including field trips to The Body Works exhibit, Longwood Gardens to study plants used in medicine, and to a funeral home

 - Take part in clinical experiences at multiple sites during senior courses, including centers for treatment of eating disorders and drug and alcohol abuse